Gaurav-223344/Delhi-House-Price-Prediction/README.md

 ```bash
 $ python3 app.py
 ```
-This sources will help you to run following project:\
+This sources will help you to run this project:\
 for macOS user : https://www.maketecheasier.com/run-python-script-in-mac \
 for Linux user : https://www.educative.io/edpresso/how-to-run-a-python-script-in-linux